ligershark/Kulture/README.md

 - Type `k web` and hit Enter (Return)
 - If you are on a Mac, type `k kestrel` and hit Enter (Return)

 You should see a Terminal/Powershell window launch and start running your server.
-You can navigate to `http://localhost:5001` in your favorite browser you view the website.
+You can navigate to `http://localhost:5001` (or `http://localhost:5000` on a Mac) in your favorite browser you view the website.

 ## Credits